Gui-Yom/jcargo/README.md

 # jcargo

-Trying to remake Rust's excellent build tool for the JVM ecosystem.
+An attempt at making an equivalent to Rust's excellent build tool for the JVM ecosystem.

 ## Motivations